No holiday has changed the American landscape like Arbor Day.

 The exact number of trees that have been planted since that first Arbor Day in 1872 is unknown.
 The National Arbor Day Foundation, the largest nonprofit membership organization dedicated to planting trees, distributes and plants about 15 million trees each year.
 Add in the number of trees planted by school children, cities, towns and homeowners and we can estimate the number of Arbor Day trees at a lot by my calculations.

-An Arbor Day for the rest of us: Celebrate Arbor Day without a yard
+An Arbor Day for the rest of us

 Many of us have childhood memories of coming home with a sapling from an Arbor Day celebration and eagerly planting that tree in our yard.
-(Your parents may even have a collection of photos of you proudly standing next to your Arbor Day trees at various milestones.)
-But as an adult, you may live in a smaller home, an apartment without a yards, in a dorm or other temporary housing where you cannot plant trees.
-But you can return to the tree-hugging roots of your childhood this Arbor Day.
+But as an adult, you may live in a smaller home, an apartment without a yard, in a dorm or other temporary housing where you can't plant trees.
+But you can return to your roots this year. at least in one respect.

 Among the list of suggestions for individual celebrations of Arbor Day, the National Arbor Day Foundation suggests volunteering with a local tree-planting organization.
 You can also create a volunteer opportunity in your neighborhood at the foundation's website.